PhD Program

 1. Three courses at the 4000 level that form a coherent sequence relating to the field of modeling, virtual environments, and simulation.
 The selection and rationale for these courses require approval of the MOVES Ph.D.
 Committee prior to taking the courses.

-2. The MOVES Ph.D. program committee chair provides a letter attesting that the student has fulfilled the requirements upon request of the student.
+2. The MOVES Ph.D. program committee chair provides a letter attesting that the student has fulfilled the requirements upon the request of the student.

 Program Officer